Personal Bitcoin Self-Custody Guidance

 What Bitcoin self-custody problems actually look like

-The lessons here are drawn from real situations.
-Not theoretical risks.
+Drawn from real situations.
 Actual decisions made by people who thought their setup was fine until the moment it was not.

 Common Risks